-Stochastic Choice and Noisy Beliefs in Games: an Experiment^{}
+Stochastic Choice and Noisy Beliefs in Games: an Experiment\

-Evan Friedman[†]and Jeremy Ward
+Evan Friedmanand Jeremy Ward

-October 20, 2019
+November 10, 2019

+JOB MARKET PAPER #1

 Click here for LATEST VERSION

 Abstract

 We study an equilibrium model in which players make stochastic choices given their beliefs and there is noise in the beliefs themselves.
 The model primitives are an actionmap, which determines a distribution of actions given beliefs, and a belief-map, which determines a distribution of beliefs given opponents' behavior.
 These are restricted to satisfy axioms that are stochastic generalizations of "best response" and "correct beliefs", respectively.
-In our laboratory experiment, we collect actions data and elicit beliefs for a family of asymmetric 2-player games with systematically varied payoffs, allowing us to "trace out" both of these mappings.
+In our laboratory experiment, we collect actions data and elicit beliefs several times for each game within a family of asymmetric 2-player games.
+These games have systematically varied payoffs, allowing us to "trace out" both the actionand belief-maps.
 We find that, while both "noise in actions" and "noise in beliefs" are important in explaining observed behaviors, there are systematic violations of the axioms.
 In particular, although all subjects observe and play the same games, subjects in different roles have qualitatively different belief biases.
-The data (actions and beliefs jointly) are well described by a modified version of cognitive hierarchy plus risk aversion.
-Structural estimates suggest that the player role itself induces a higher degree of strategic sophistication in the player with more asymmetric payoffs.
+To explain this, we argue that the player role itself induces a higher degree of strategic sophistication in the player who faces more asymmetric payoffs, and this is confirmed by structural estimates.

 Keywords: beliefs; quantal response equilibrium; noisy belief equilibrium JEL Classification: C72, C92, D84

-^{}We thank Alessandra Casella, Yeon-Koo Che, Mark Dean, Ambuj Dewan, Duarte Goncalves, Navin Kartik, RC Lim, Suanna Oh, Tom Palfrey, Jacopo Perego, and Mike Woodford for helpful comments.
+&lt;sup>\We thank Alessandra Casella, Yeon-Koo Che, Mark Dean, Ambuj Dewan, Duarte Goncalves, Navin Kartik, RC Lim, Suanna Oh, Tom Palfrey, Jacopo Perego, and Mike Woodford for helpful comments.
 This material is based upon work supported by the National Science Foundation under Grant Number 1730399.

-[†]Email: ekf2119@columbia.edu
+&lt;sup>†Email: ekf2119@columbia.edu

-Stochastic Equilibria: Noise in Actions or Beliefs?
+Stochastic Equilibria: Noise in Actions or Beliefs?\

-Evan Friedman[†]
+Evan Friedman $\dagger$

-October 20, 2019
+November 10, 2019

+JOB MARKET PAPER #2

 Click here for LATEST VERSION

 Abstract

 Much is known about the empirical content of quantal response equilibrium (QRE) which relaxes the rationality requirement of Nash equilibrium by allowing for "noise in actions" while maintaining that beliefs are correct.
 By contrast, little is understood of the testable restrictions of equilibrium models which allow for "noise in beliefs" while maintaining best response.
 We introduce noisy belief equilibrium (NBE) for normal form games in which axioms restrict belief distributions to be unbiased with respect to and responsive to changes in the opponents' behavior.
 The axioms impose testable restrictions both within and across games, and we compare these restrictions to those of regular QRE (Goeree et al. 2005) in which axioms are placed on the quantal response function as the primitive.
 We show that NBE generates similar predictions as QRE such as the "own payoff effect", and yet is more consistent with the empirically documented effects of changes in payoff magnitude.
+Unlike QRE, NBE is a refinement of rationalizability and invariant to affine transformations of payoffs.

-Keywords: beliefs; quantal response equilibrium; discrete choice models

-JEL Classification: C72, C92, D84
+Keywords: beliefs; quantal response equilibrium; discrete choice models JEL Classification: C72, C92, D84

-^{}I thank Alessandra Casella, Yeon-Koo Che, Mark Dean, Ambuj Dewan, Frank Heinemann, Navin Kartik, Judd Kessler, RC Lim, Suanna Oh, Pietro Ortoleva, Tom Palfrey, Andrea Prat, Mike Woodford, and participants at the Columbia Microtheory Colloquium, Columbia Cognition and Decisions lab, Columbia Experimental Lunch, the NYU Student Microtheory Lunch, the Stony Brook Game Theory Conference, and the Summer School of the Econometric Society for helpful comments.
+\I thank Alessandra Casella, Yeon-Koo Che, Mark Dean, Ambuj Dewan, Frank Heinemann, Navin Kartik, Judd Kessler, RC Lim, Suanna Oh, Pietro Ortoleva, Tom Palfrey, Andrea Prat, Mike Woodford, and participants at the Columbia Microtheory Colloquium, Columbia Cognition and Decisions lab, Columbia Experimental Lunch, the NYU Student Microtheory Lunch, the Stony Brook Game Theory Conference, and the Summer School of the Econometric Society for helpful comments.
 I also thank the Columbia Experimental Laboratory in the Social Sciences (CELSS) for its generous support.
 This paper was previously circulated as "Noisy Belief Equilibrium".
 All errors are due to random perturbations in my beliefs.

-[†]Email: ekf2119@columbia.edu
+&lt;sup>†Email: ekf2119@columbia.edu